 |American Literature||Fiction, poetry, literary criticism, culture, society, and related subjects.|

-|English language||Phonetics, phonology, syntax, English education, sociolinguistics, corpus linguistics, semantics, cross-cultural communication, etc.|
+|English Liguistics||Phonetics, phonology, syntax, English language education, sociolinguistics, pragmatics, corpus linguistics, semantics, cross-cultural communication, and related subjects.|

-|Other||English history, comparative literature, comparative culture, literary theory, etc.|
+|Other||History of the English language, comparative literature, comparative culture, literary theory, and related subjects.|